AnggaR96s/Reforestation/README.md

-## What do you get when you cross a chicken with a skunk?
-A fowl smell!
+## So a duck walks into a pharmacy and says “Give me some chap-stick… and put it on my bill”